Tempe Town Lake: Activities

 The historic baseball field plays host to baseball and softball games, as well as carnival games.

 In 2002, the $1.3 million Splash Playground was opened in Tempe Beach Park.
 The 1 acre playground was both a way for kids to have fun in the water, and to learn about the water cycle before closing in 2017.
 The water kept flowing across the playground, where it was eventually collected, filtered, cleaned, and re-circulated in a state-of-the-art system.

 The amphitheater accommodates 5,000 people for concerts or outdoor trade shows.

 Boat Rentals of America operates its boat concession out of Tempe Beach Park.

-Sailing classes are available from the Arizona Sailing Foundation (ASF), and sailing activities for all ages are available through ASF, Arizona State University Sailing Club and the Arizona Yacht Club.
+Sailing classes are available from the Arizona Sailing Foundation, and sailing activities for all ages are available through ASF, Arizona State University Sailing Club and the Arizona Yacht Club.
 Private sailboat owners can launch their boats for sailing from the Tempe Town Lake Marina on the north bank of the lake.
 All boat owners must have permits for their boats from the City of Tempe.

 Several rowing clubs practice and race on the lake, including Rio Salado Rowing Club, Arizona State University's Rowing Club, Tempe Town Lake Rowing, and Tempe Junior Crew, as well as many private owners.
 All boat owners must have licenses.

-The Arizona Dragon Boat Association, the Gila Dragons Dragon Boat Team and several outrigger clubs all have their home on the lake.
+The Arizona Dragon Boat Association, the Gila Dragons Dragon Boat Team, Phoenix Heat Canoe Club, Dragon Riders, and Phoenix Fire Dragons, and several outrigger clubs all have their home on the lake.